Who Am I? 🔗︎

 and of course, "That Guy with the Simpsons Avatar" :)

-What I'm Looking For 🔗︎
+I'm I Was Looking For 🔗︎

 - Staff/Principal Front-End Engineer role